holysatan84/php8-nginx-mysql-docker/src/php8_features.md

 - [Lesson 2.6 - Class Constants](https://youtu.be/bEGNvUxYf2o)
 ---
 - [Lesson 2.7 - Static Properties & Methods](https://youtu.be/6VVN-2SCx7Q)
-  - Static properties are shared across objects of a partuicular class
+  - Static properties are shared across objects of a particular class
   - Static elements can be accessed using `static`, `self` or `parent` keywords
   - Non-static properties invocation using static method would throw fatal error.
   - Non-static method invocation using static method would throw a deprecation prior to PHP8 and a fatal error after that.